openuidata/openuidataset/README.md

 5. Commit the nef files into the new branch and Push the changes to github

-6. Create a new pull request with the name in the following format: "New data: <operating system>/<software name>/<software version>"
+6. Create a new pull request with the name in the following format: "New data: 'operating system'/'software name'/'software version'"

 7. Wait for your pull request to be approved or to be commented upon.